education.vic.gov.au

 Strategies that students may use in response to incidences of harassment, bullying or occupational violence include:

-Note: Under no circumstances should a student be expected to deal with incidences of harassment, bullying or occupational violence by themselves.
+Note: Schools must support students to deal with incidences of harassment, bullying or occupational violence.

-Schools should have a process for dealing with structured workplace learning students who report incidences of harassment, bullying or occupational violence.
-This process should involve the following elements:
+Schools must have a process for dealing with structured workplace learning students who report incidences of harassment, bullying or occupational violence.
+As part of this process:

-• In the first instance, care should be taken to address the welfare of the student rather than the facts of the matter – 'Are you OK?' is a better response than 'Were there any witnesses?'
+- in the first instance, care must be taken to address the welfare of the student rather than the facts of the matter – 'Are you OK?' is a better response than 'Were there any witnesses?'

-• If appropriate, conciliation may take place between the employer, the student and the school.
-This should not involve the parties necessarily being in the one room at the same time.
-If agreement can be reached between the parties, this should be recorded and followed accordingly.
+- if appropriate, conciliation may take place between the employer, the student and the school.
+This may not involve the parties necessarily being in the one room at the same time.
+If agreement can be reached between the parties, this must be recorded and followed accordingly

-• Where conciliation is inappropriate or not possible, the school should attempt to investigate the complaint to the extent possible.
+- where conciliation is inappropriate or not possible, the school must attempt to investigate the complaint to the extent possible

-• All evidence relevant to the complaint should be given to the principal for assessment.
-If the principal is of the belief that the evidence sustains the complaint, a decision should be made about the on-going relationship with the employer.
+- all evidence relevant to the complaint must be given to the principal for assessment.
+If the principal is of the belief that the evidence sustains the complaint, a decision must be made about the on-going relationship with the employer.
 In some cases, further placements will need to be closely monitored, while in others the relationship will be suspended or terminated.

-At the completion of the structured workplace learning program, the school should conduct a debriefing process wherein each student has opportunity to comment on their experiences during their placement.
-Each student should also have the opportunity to raise any issues privately with the Structured Workplace Learning Coordinator or other relevant staff member without other students being present.
+At the completion of the structured workplace learning program, the school must conduct a debriefing process wherein each student has opportunity to comment on their experiences during their placement.
+Each student must also have the opportunity to raise any issues privately with the structured workplace learning coordinator or other relevant staff member without other students being present.

 Each student must be contacted while on their placement to ensure that they are experiencing no difficulties as a result of the behaviour of other people.